formally-fm/website/content/_index.md

 early-stage public release of the project, and **technically** still in autumn!

 But what is this project about, what is included in today's release, and where is the project going in the future?
-I will try to answer here, in order to final write down my plans but also to start a discussion about the needs this project is supposed to satisfy.
+I will try to answer here, in order to finally write down my plans but also to start a discussion about the needs this project is supposed to satisfy.

 Discussions are supposed to happen on the [GitHub Discussions] page, so after reading (or even before), if you feel like, drop a message!